 - Canadian MTB Legend, Brett Tippie, Rides Maydena Bike Park, Tasmania

-2022 Enduro World Series Calendar
+The updated 2022 Enduro World Series calendar

-From here, the series kicks off its major European racing block, where riders will border hop between Austria and Slovenia at the Petzen-Jamnica venue for both EWS and EWS-E racing.
+From here, the series kicks off its major European racing block, where riders will border hop between Austria and Slovenia, at the Petzen-Jamnica venue for both EWS and EWS-E racing.

 At the beginning of August, the series will jump across the Atlantic and make a triumphant return to Whistler, taking riders down some of mountain biking’s most famous trails.
-Then it’s over to the east coast of the United States for a lobster roll and racing in Burke, Vermont and Sugarloaf, Maine, which will be the first time the land of the free has hosted back to back events.
+Then it’s over to the east coast of the United States for a lobster roll and racing in Burke, Vermont and Sugarloaf, Maine, which will be the first time the land of the free has hosted back-to-back events.

-Leaving Switzerland, the EWS and EWS-E split, with the analogue riders headed for the French Pyrenees to race in Loudenvielle, while the eMTBers will take on Finale Ligure in Italy.
+Leaving Switzerland, the EWS and EWS-E split, with the analogue riders headed for the French Pyrenees to race in Loudenvielle, while the e-MTBers will take on Finale Ligure in Italy.

 Once the individual champions have been crowned, there is still one more race; the Trophy of Nations sees riders compete in teams of three for their home nations to earn the rainbow stripes.